maan-alboushi/bq-flex-scheduler/README.md

 # Shedule a reservation of BigQuery Flex slots:
- This code is an Airflow DAG that creates a BigQuery Flex commitment, reservation and assignment then query a simple table and finally deletes all slots.
+ This is a scheduled Airflow DAG that creates a BigQuery Flex commitment, reservation and assignment then query a simple table and finally deletes all slots.

  ## GCP infrastructure:
  * Create a Cloud Composer version 2.